Rabosa616/BSselector/project/twitch1.md

 * a branching pattern is a way of sharing/integrating developer changes
 * a branching pattern is a way of managing the path to production / deployment
-* a branching strategy is a set of branching patterns
+* a branching strategy is a set of branching patterns (maybe only 1)

+---

+git workflows and strategies

+* conventions between developers
+* rules to store, branch, merge changes
+* rules to publish and deploy ...
+* conventions may feel arbitrary, inappropiate ...

 ---